 Depending on which part of the body requires photographing, you may be asked to remove jewellery, make-up and /or clothing.
 The photographer will also explain and show you how you will need to sit or stand.

-Our medical photography department also covers:
+Our Clinical Photography department also covers:

-3D mapping photography can also be undertaken on request for Craniofacial surgery via Medical Physics We also operate a medico-legal photography service for both NHS staff and commercial organisations.
+3D mapping photography: can also be undertaken on request for Craniofacial surgery via Medical Physics.
+We also operate a medico-legal photography service for both NHS staff and commercial organisations.

 Occasionally doctors may want to publish your images to increase knowledge and understanding of your condition.
 If your doctor wants to publish your images, they must obtain your written consent to do so.
 You should be aware that once your images have been published it is no longer possible to withdraw consent.